 \subsubsection{Usability challenges}

 Voice assistants are marketed and designed to mimic human-like conversations \cite{harris2004voice, gilmartin2017social}.
 Therefore, users may treat VAs as if they are engaging in human dialogue \cite{cowan2017can, doyle2019mapping}, specifically older adults \cite{mahmood2024situated}.
-The inaccurate user mental model of VA capabilities emerging from the notion of humanlike interactions results in users overestimating the VAs' conversational abilities, leading to communication breakdowns when the technology falls short of these expectations \cite{luger2016like, leahu2013categories, moore2016progress}.
+Inaccurate user mental models of VA capabilities, driven by the notion of humanlike interactions, lead to overestimation of conversational abilities and communication breakdowns when expectations are unmet \cite{luger2016like, leahu2013categories, moore2016progress}.
 Such misconceptions have been shown to impact older adults' health-related queries \cite{mahmood2024situated, brewer2022empirical}.
-For instance, a detailed analysis of health information-seeking behaviors has shown that such human-like expectations result in various conversational breakdowns \eg VA not being able to answer or giving a wrong off-topic answer to user queries \cite{brewer2022empirical}.
+For instance, a detailed analysis of health information-seeking behaviors shows that human-like expectations often lead to conversational breakdowns, such as VAs providing incorrect or off-topic answers \cite{brewer2022empirical}.
 These usability challenges are exacerbated for marginalized populations \eg people with cultural differences \cite{harrington2018designing} and physical disabilities \cite{pradhan2018accessibility}.